 Alternative Flow 1– Network/Device-aware transmissions

-The flow in figure 8-2 depicts network/device-aware constraint processing in the system.
+The flow in figure 8-2depicts network/device-aware constraint processing in the system.
 This flow is the same as the regular flow with the following exceptions: The healthcare sensor data may need be stored on the gateway and forwarded at a future time based on one or more of the following factors:

 delay tolerances associated with the data.